 About the Author

-Nathan J. Fink received his MFA in Fiction from the University of New Hampshire.
-Currently, he lives in Chicago where he teaches writing at DePaul University.
+Nathan J. Fink received his MFA in fiction from the University of New Hampshire.
+He currently lives in Chicago, where he teaches writing at DePaul University.

-CA: What is important about reading and writing short fiction, in contrast to other genres (memoir, academic writing, journalism)?
+Cultural Anthropology: What is important about reading and writing short fiction, in contrast to other genres like memoir, academic writing, or journalism?

 CA: What does fiction reveal about social worlds?

-While I admit to being a writer’s writer, or maybe a writer’s reader is what I mean, where eloquent prose and vivid, well-etched images can sustain my interest for hour on end, at this point it is no longer enough.
-If I’m to occupy a metaphysical space, yes, I’d like cattails to wage from the ditch and a wind raked grass darkening richer blots of green, but more than anything what I want is to move through it.
-Landscape, concrete detail, these things help us stand firmly in the imagined, but without character action we have little with which to identify.
-After all, do we not share more in common with a distressed loved-one reaching out than a sandy pitch of earth?
+NJF: While I confess to being a writer’s writer, or maybe a writer’s reader, where eloquent prose and vivid, well-etched images can sustain my interest for hours on end, at this point in my writing life those skills are no longer enough.
+If I am to occupy a metaphysical space, then more than anything what I want is to move through it.
+Landscape, concrete detail: these things help us stand firmly in the imagined, but without action we have little with which to identify.
+After all, do we not have more in common with a distressed loved one than a sandy pitch of earth?
 Isn’t that why we read, to encounter ourselves?

-In “The Big Light” I fought to be as visual as possible, for—as tyrannical as it may sound—I wanted to control the imagined space; the action, however, is what I hope readers experience, rendered, as you’ve noted, in various layers: a husband telling a story about his wife, the husband being told a story by his wife, the wife’s story.
-(And the multiple shoots and ladders that connect them.)
-In the end, the husband’s great act is simply to have told a story, one about his wife and the violent events that changed her, now him, and their marriage.
-Without image, that is the story in its entirety: man recalls what wife told him.
+In “The Big Light” I fought to be as visual as possible, for—as tyrannical as it might sound—I wanted to control the imagined space.
+The action, however, is what I hope readers experience, rendered, as you’ve noted, in various layers: a husband telling a story about his wife, a husband being told a story by his wife, the wife’s story.
+(And the multiple chutes and ladders that connect them.)
+In the end, the husband’s great act is simply to have told a story, one about his wife and the violent events that changed her, and him, and their marriage.
+Without image, that is the story in its entirety: a man recalls what his wife told him.
 Not much impact.

-Done well, image lets us attend the event.
-Action lets us identify, consider what we ourselves might have done in a similar situation.
+Done well, image lets us attend to the event.
+Action lets us identify with it, and consider what we ourselves might have done.